r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

 `_PyEval_EvalFrame()` is a wrapper around `interp->eval_frame()`, which is the frame evaluation function.
 It's possible to set  `interp->eval_frame()` to a custom function.
-Why would someone want to do that?
-For example, it allows to add a JIT compiler to CPython by replacing the default evaluation function with the one that stores compiled machine code in a code object and runs it.
+We could, for example, add a JIT compiler to CPython by replacing the default evaluation function with the one that stores compiled machine code in a code object and can run such code.
 [PEP 523](https://www.python.org/dev/peps/pep-0523/) introduced this functionality in CPython 3.6.

 By default, `interp->eval_frame()` is set to `_PyEval_EvalFrameDefault()`.
-This function, defined in `Python/ceval.c`, consists of almost 3,000 lines.
+This function, defined in [`Python/ceval.c`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Python/ceval.c), consists of almost 3,000 lines.
 Today, though, we're only interested in one.
-Line 1336 of `Python/ceval.c` begins what we've been waiting for so long: the evaluation loop.
+[Line 1741](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Python/ceval.c#L1741) begins what we've been waiting for so long: the evaluation loop.

-### Conclusion
+## Conclusion

 We've discussed a lot today.
 We started by making an overview of the CPython project, compiled CPython and stepped through its source code, studying the initialization stage along the way.
-Overall, I think this should give you a descent understanding of what CPython does before it starts interpreting the bytecode.
+I think this should give us a descent understanding of what CPython does before it starts interpreting the bytecode.
 What happens after is the subject of [the next post]({filename}/blog/python_bts_04.md).

-Meanwhile, to solidify what we learned today and to learn more, I really recommend you to find some time to explore the CPython source code on your own.
+Meanwhile, to solidify what we learned today and to learn more, I really recommend you find some time to explore the CPython source code on your own.
 I bet you have many questions after reading this post, so you should have something to look for.
 Have a good time!

 <br>